Choose a college

-The Master of Science in Information TechnologyNetwork Management Program is a 33-credit-unit graduate course of study designed to enable WGU students to develop a high level of competence across a full range of IT subject matter areas and disciplines to successfully manage and lead governmental, academic, research and competitive industrial enterprises now and in the future.
-The content of these courses includes technical, financial, management and human relations disciplines, to awareness of the profound environmental, economic, political and social changes under way in America and in the global community that will absorb the impact of these profound changes directly and indirectly.
+The Master of Science in Information Technology Management program is a 30-competency-unit graduate course of study designed to enable WGU students to develop a high level of competence across a full range of IT subject matter areas and disciplines to successfully manage and lead governmental, academic, research, and competitive industrial enterprises now and in the future.
+The content of these courses includes technical, financial, management, and human relations disciplines, to awareness of the profound environmental, economic, political, and social changes under way in America and in the global community that will absorb the impact of these profound changes directly and indirectly.

 Content focuses on categorizing levels of risk and understanding how risk can impact the operations of the business through a scenario involving the creation of a risk management program and business continuity program for a company and a business situation reacting to a crisis/disaster situation affecting the company.

-The Cyberlaw, Regulations and Compliance domain prepares students to participate in legal analysis of relevant cyberlaws and address governance, standards, policies, and legislation.
+Cyberlaw, Regulations and Compliance prepares students to participate in legal analysis of relevant cyberlaws and address governance, standards, policies, and legislation.
 Students will conduct a security risk analysis for an enterprise system.
 In addition, students will determine cyber requirements for third‐party vendor agreements.
 Students will also evaluate provisions of both the 2001 and 2006 USA PATRIOT Acts.

-This domain focuses on the development of the critical leadership and soft skills necessary for success in information technology leadership and management.
+This course focuses on the development of the critical leadership and soft skills necessary for success in information technology leadership and management.
 The course focuses specifically on skills such as cultivating effective leadership communication, building personal influence, enhancing emotional intelligence (soft skills), generating ideas and encouraging idea generation in others, conflict resolution, and positioning oneself as an influential change agent within different organizational cultures.

 This course prepares students to support the ever growing interconnectivity needs of organizations.
 Students will learn about advanced networking concepts, devices and strategies to provide superior network connectivity to organizations.
 A review of common yet critical network devices and technologies will be provided such as switches, routers, hubs, firewalls, T-1s, ATM, fiber and others.
 Students will also be prepared to review existing network environments and provide specifications to upgrade and enhance such networks.